 • Number of signatures:Over 5000 (on-line and physical signatures)

-However, despite the many pledges made by successive governments and a plethora of proposals, the National Action Plan for the Promotion of Human Rights 2011-2016, pledging a ban on corporal punishment, circulars by the Ministry of Education in 7/2005 and 12/2016, and 12/2016, and 12/2016, corporal punishment is rampant. in schools.
+Sri Lanka ratified the United Nations Convention on the Rights of the Child (UNCRC) in 1992.
+Since then, there have been 6 parliamentary elections, 9 prime ministers, and 4 executive presidents.However, despite the many pledges made by successive governments and a plethora of proposals, the National Action Plan for the Promotion of Human Rights 2011-2016, pledging a ban on corporal punishment; and circulars by the Ministry of Education in 7/2005, 12/2016, and 12/2016, corporal punishment is rampant. in schools.

-Keep Dirty Cops Off Sri Lanka’s Child Protection Services
+Keep Dirty Cops Off Sri Lanka’s Child Protection Services:

 • Petition launched on:11th June 2020